ssuukk/wolin/README.md

 - exception handling
 - if/else if
 - do...while
-- some OO
+- some introductory OO - classes with constructors and methods
+- variables at fixed memory locations like `var border: ubyte^53280`
+- functions at fixed memory locations with native arguments like `fun setLfs^0xffba(lfn: ubyte^CPU.A, channel: ubyte^CPU.Y, dev: ubyte^CPU.X)
+`

-Generating assembler code for ca65 and memory config for Commodore 64

-Very easy to port to other architectures via intermediate code to native code templates
+Wolin generates assembler code for ca65 with memory config for Commodore 64, it is very easy, though, to port it to other architectures via intermediate code to native code templates

+# TODOs

+- code optimizer
+- a lot of other language features

+# Example code

+See `wolin/test.ktk` in this repo.